-Water may only be established when Floriston Rates can be fully supplied, and by: (1) storing in Lake Tahoe, all or a portion of California's Truckee River surface water allocation not derived from Changed Diversion Rights, (2) storing in Lake Tahoe, water derived from Changed Diversion Rights with an original place of use in California, (3) storing in Donner Lake, Independence Lake, and Truckee River reservoirs other than Lake Tahoe, water derived from Changed Diversion Rights with an original place of use in California, and (4) storing in Donner Lake, Independence Lake, and Truckee River reservoirs other than Lake Tahoe, water derived from water rights adjudicated under the Sierra Valley Decree.
-The total combined amount of California M&I Credit Water and California Environmental Credit Water in storage at any time is limited to 8,000 acre-feet with no more than 3,000 acre-feet of storage in reservoirs other than Tahoe.
+Water may only be established under certain conditions by: (1) storing in Lake Tahoe, all or a portion of California's Truckee River surface water allocation not derived from Changed Diversion Rights, (2) storing in Lake Tahoe, water derived from Changed Diversion Rights with an original place of use in California, (3) storing in Donner Lake, Independence Lake, and Truckee River reservoirs other than Lake Tahoe, water derived from Changed Diversion Rights with an original place of use in California, in Donner Lake, Independence Lake, and Truckee River reservoirs other than Lake Tahoe, water derived from Changed Diversion Rights with an original place of use in California, and (4) storing in Donner Lake, Independence Lake, and Truckee River reservoirs other than Lake Tahoe, water derived from water rights adjudicated under the Sierra Valley Decree.
+The total combined amount of California M&I Credit Water and CEcaCred in storage at any time is limited to 8,000 acre-feet with no more than 3,000 acre-feet of storage in reservoirs other than Tahoe.

-2016 Operations - There are no current plans for establishing or utilizing this California M&I Water benefit.
+2018 Operations - There are no current plans for establishing or utilizing this California M&I Water benefit.
 Current M&I use in the area is served primarily by groundwater sources and will likely continue that way at least into the near future.